sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 #### Output during command invocation

 By default, any output to STDOUT during command invocation is treated as the output of the command.
-If the command is defined to invoke a ruby inline block, the return value may be used to define the command result.
+If the command is defined to invoke a ruby inline-block, the return value may be used to define the command result.
 The return value will be converted to a string via to\_s.
-In the event output is written to STDOUT and a non-nil value is returned from the block, the return value will take precedence.
+In the event, the output is written to STDOUT, and a non-nil value is returned from the block, the return value will take precedence.
 Or said another way, if you want to make sure your output to STDOUT serves as your command's result, then be sure to return nil as your command's result.

 Output written to STDERR during command execution will be displayed in the Console.